jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 #### 2.8.2 kubectl - Kubernetes Command Line Interface

+Please go to this repo [Kubernetes Tool](https://github.com/jamesbuckett/kubernetes-tools) and install the utilities before continuing.

 `kubectl` is a command line tool used to interact with the `digital-ocean-cluster` Kubernetes clusters.

 In the diagram below you see `kubectl` interacts with the Kubernetes API Server.